alisaitbilgi/background-tasks-api/README.md

 ## Notes

 In order to use it efficiently, it is crucial to have multiple small partitioned tasks, instead of long-running ones as each idle period has at most 50ms deadlines.
-Tasks will be executed in *Last In First Out Order* by default.
+Tasks will be executed in *Last In First Out* order by default.

 # License